 7. Your Interest in Your Practice Area and Involvement in the Community

-Related to your reputation is your interest in your practice area and the community involvement you have after you have been practicing for some time.
-Many attorneys will try to get involved with their bar association, teach classes, speak at seminars, write papers, and other things.
+Related to your reputation are your interest in your practice area and the community involvement you have after you have been practicing for some time.
+Many attorneys will try to get involved with their bar association, teach classes, speak at seminars, write papers, and do other things.
 If you do enough of this, you can start to become relatively well-known among other attorneys, and this will help you a great deal.
-At the same time, it will start to make law school not really part of the equation anymore.
+At the same time, it will start to make school not really part of the equation anymore.

 The resumes of many of the best attorneys are littered with various papers, speeches, and other things that they have done that help them a great deal if they want to look for a new job at a more prestigious firm.
 If you were hiring an attorney, who would you want: one who is constantly out there and very active in his practice area or one who is not?

 Your involvement in the community and interest in your practice area are both things that show your COMMITMENT to practicing law.
 This shows that you are not likely to go anywhere else and are likely to stick with it.
 This separates you from the variety of flakes who are part of the mass of graduates coming out of top law schools who have no idea what they are interested in doing in the long term or think they are above practicing law in a law firm.
-The world is full of people who do not know what they want to do, and anything that shows you do know what you want to do is highly valued.
+The worldwide is full of people who do not know what they want to do, and anything that shows you do know what you want to do is highly valued.